passageinc/bark/README.md

 ### Real-Time Reviews

-Use [StimulusReflex](https://docs.stimulusreflex.com) to make posting comments happen in without a page reload and [CableReady](https://cableready.stimulusreflex.com) to make viewers see those same comments come in in real-time
+Use [StimulusReflex](https://docs.stimulusreflex.com) to make posting comments happen without a page reload and [CableReady](https://cableready.stimulusreflex.com) to make viewers see those same comments come in in real-time.
+The [Hotwire](https://hotwired.dev) is also a perfectly acceptable set of tools to make this happen.

 ### Clean the Look Up